AndyObtiva/glimmer-dsl-libui/README.md

 rake gemspec:generate
 ```

-Once you install the gem (e.g. `gem install hello_world`), you can simply run the app with its binary script:
+Once you install the gem (e.g. `gem install hello_world`), you can simply run the app with its executable script:

 ```
 app_name